 The Elvis look is truly timeless.

-The flowing locks favored by the hard-nosed Islander winger was first made famous by Montreal's great Guy Lafleur...
+The flowing locks favored by the hard-nosed Islander winger were first made famous by Montreal's great Guy Lafleur ...

 You May Like